-Our Discovery tour will be offered from Thursdays to Sundays, 11 am – 6 pm, throughout the month of September and October.
-Off-season public and school group tours are available by reservation only for a minimum of 8 people.
+Our Discovery tour will be offered from Fridays to Sundays through the end of Decenber.
+Off-season public and school group tours are available by reservation only for a minimum of 8 people at least two weeks in advance.
 For more information on tour times or to reserve your group tour at the desired time and date, please contact Stefanie Johnston, Guided Tours Coordinator at email@example.com or 418-694-9147, ext.
 226.

 45 to 60 minutes (available in English or French)